 French beans are thought to have originated from Central and South America where they were grown as an indigenous crop for at least the past 5,000 years.
-Spanish and Portuguese explorers introduced the legume to Europe and Africa, and by the nineteenth century the slim pods became a common vegetable in France, haricot verts, hence being called “French” beans.
+Spanish and Portuguese explorers introduced the legume to Europe and Africa, and by the nineteenth century the slim pods became common in France as haricot verts, hence being referred to as “French” beans.

-The slender, less stringy, delicate bean with tiny seeds earned its status as a sophisticated side to entrees in French haute cuisine by the twentieth century.
-Today, French beans are a common alternative to green beans and other legumes, and are grown around the world including India and Africa where they are a staple food.
+The slender, less stringy, delicate bean with tiny seeds earned its status as a sophisticated side to entrées in French haute cuisine by the twentieth century.
+Today, French beans are a common alternative to green beans or other legumes, and are grown around the world including India and Africa where they are a staple.

-French beans, Phaseolus vulgaris, come in two types of plant: climbing pole beans and bush beans (also called snap beans, and formerly known as ‘string beans’ due to their fibrous strings, which are nearly nonexistent now due to selective breeding).
+French beans, Phaseolus vulgaris, come in two types: climbing pole beans and bush beans (also called snap beans, and formerly known as ‘string beans’ due to their fibrous strings, which are nearly nonexistent now due to selective breeding).
 Within these, varieties include green, cream, yellow, flecked, and purple French beans.

-Delays in cooling translate to loss in quality and weight loss, from just over 2% loss in 1 hour to as much as 10% weight loss after 5 hours.
-If immediate cooling is not available, storing in shade, harvesting during cooler times of the day, and soaking with cold water are alternatives.
-Beans should be stored at 37°F to 45°F and 95% relative humidity.
-Under these conditions, they will maintain quality for 7 to 10 days.
-French beans are sensitive to ethylene exposure, which can cause pods to yellow, and chilling damage which opens the door to various fungi and decay, especially with damaged or broken beans.
+Beans should be stored at 37°F to 45°F and 95% relative humidity and should maintain quality for 7 to 10 days.
+French beans are sensitive to ethylene exposure, which can cause pods to yellow.
+Chilling opens the door to various fungi and decay, especially with damaged or broken beans.

-References: North Carolina University Cooperative Extension, UC Davis Postharvest Technology Center, University of Illinois Extension, USDA.
+References: Cornell University, North Carolina University Cooperative Extension, Royal Horticultural Society, UC Davis Postharvest Technology Center, University of Illinois Extension, USDA.